stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 be thinking.
 My heart began to pound violently, and I strained my ears in the frankest of intentional eavesdropping.
 Then Marsh resumed.

-   "&lsquo;Of course you're jealous--I know how a speech like mine must sound--but I can swear to you that you needn't be.'
+   ""Of course you're jealous--I know how a speech like mine must sound--but I can swear to you that you needn't be.'

    "Denis did not answer, and Marsh went on.

-   "&lsquo;To tell the truth, I could never be in love with Marceline--I couldn't even be a cordial friend of hers in the warmest sense.
+   ""To tell the truth, I could never be in love with Marceline--I couldn't even be a cordial friend of hers in the warmest sense.
 Why, damn it all, I felt like a hypocrite talking with her these days as I've been doing.

-   "&lsquo;The case simply is, that one phase of her half hypnotises me in a certain way--a very strange, fantastic, and dimly terrible way--just as another phase half hypnotises you in a much more normal way.
+   ""The case simply is, that one phase of her half hypnotises me in a certain way--a very strange, fantastic, and dimly terrible way--just as another phase half hypnotises you in a much more normal way.
 I see something in her--or to be psychologically exact, something through her or beyond her--that you don't see at all.
 Something that